Songjukta/EVAQ/README.md

-# Multi-Agent Dynamic Models for Evacuation Needs (MADMEN)
+# Multi-Agent Dynamic Models for Evacuation Needs
 This repository hosts the source code for an end-to-end simulation framework for emergency evacuation.